 Myth #7: Men make better investors

 Research shows that as a group, women are actually better investors than men.
-Analysis of more than 5 million Fidelity customers over the last ten years finds that, on average, women outperformed their male counterparts by 40 basis points or 0.4%.3
+Analysis of more than 5 million Fidelity customers over the last 10 years finds that, on average, women outperformed their male counterparts by 40 basis points or 0.4 of a percentage point.4

 That may be because women investors, on average, tend to trade less frequently and invest in more age-based allocation of investments than their male counterparts.

 As women tend to live longer than men it's really important that they understand how to manage money.
-Luckily women are investing nearly as much as men: 60% of men say they own stocks vs. 56% of women.4
+According to a recent survey, women are investing more than men: 62% of women say they own stocks vs. 59% of men.5

 The bottom line